mattermost/mattermost-plugin-zoom/README.md

 ### Slash commands

-- `/zoom connect` :- This is used to connect your Mattermost account to your Zoom account.
+- `/zoom connect` :- To connect your Mattermost account to your Zoom account.

-- `/zoom disconnect` :- This is used to disconnect your Mattermost account from your Zoom account.
+- `/zoom disconnect` :- To disconnect your Mattermost account from your Zoom account.

-- `/zoom start [meeting topic]` :- This is used to start a Zoom meeting with the provided meeting topic.
+- `/zoom start [meeting topic]` :- To start a Zoom meeting with the provided meeting topic.

-- `/zoom settings` :- This is used to update Zoom meeting settings.
+- `/zoom settings` :- To update Zoom meeting settings.

-- `/zoom help` :- This is used to show help text for all the commands.
+- `/zoom help` :- To show help text for all the commands.

-### System admins only
+##### System admins only

-- `/zoom channel-settings` :- This is used to update channel preferences to restrict bot posting meetings to the current channel.
+- `/zoom channel-settings` :- To update channel preferences to restrict user posting meetings to the current channel.

-- `/zoom channel-settings list` :- This is used to list the channel with updated preferences.
+- `/zoom channel-settings list` :- To list the channel with updated preferences.

 ## Development